wundergraph/cosmo/CONTRIBUTING.md

 [This](https://plugins.jetbrains.com/plugin/13389-conventional-commit) plugins simplifies the commit message creation process.

-### Pull Requests
+### Pull Requests Conventions

 We merge all pull requests in `squash merge` mode.
-You're not enforced to use [conventional commit standard](https://www.conventionalcommits.org/en/v1.0.0-beta.2/#why-use-conventional-commits) across all your commits, but it's a good practice and avoid mistakes.
+You're not enforced to use [conventional commit standard](https://www.conventionalcommits.org/en/v1.0.0-beta.2/#why-use-conventional-commits) across all your commits, but it's a good practice and increase transparency.
 At the end it's important that the squashed commit message follow the standard.

 ## Local Development